 Under the two-step application process, the PHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
-The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list. when families apply for the waiting list they will self-certify their household composition and income as well as any other factors that may affect their eligibility for Project-Based Voucher sites that are targeted to specific populations.
-When families are selected from the waiting list, the PHA will conduct a full eligibility interview process to verify all household information and the family will be required to provide all the information necessary to establish family eligibility and level of assistance.
+The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list.

-If-When the waiting list is open, families may obtain application forms from the PHA's office during normal business hours and through designated community agencies such as the post office, libraries and/or social service agencies. apply online at srcity.org/waitlist.
-Families with disability-related needs for a reasonable accommodation may request a paper application, or may request and receive assistance in completing the electronic application.
-Families who have a person or persons with disabilities should call (707) 543-3300 to request a reasonable accommodation for an alternative application format.
-Translation services are also available upon request.
+If the waiting list is open, families may obtain application forms from the PHA's office during normal business hours and through designated community agencies such as the post office, libraries and/or social service agencies.